Home » Sewing » How To Handle Every Bias Challenge With Ease Using These bias calculator, formula and cheat sheet

 Bias binding calculator

-Now that you know how to make your own bias tape without a bias maker and how to create miles of continuous bias binding it’s time to learn how to calculate how much fabric you need to make a certain amount of bias tape and also how much bias binding your fabric will make.
+Now that you know how to make your own bias tape without a bias maker and how to create miles of continuous bias binding it’s time to learn how to calculate the fabric requirements for making a certain amount of bias tape or binding and also how much bias binding your fabric will make.
 This bias calculator is super easy to use and very handy, making your sewing projects a lot faster and easier.

 This bias calculator comes with the actual formula and a very easy to use and helpful continuous bias binding chart to figure out your bias needs in a blink of an eye!
 The formula in my bias binding calculator will help you figure out how much fabric you will get from yardage from fabric square and how much bias you get from the fabric you own.

-So with this cool bias tape tape calculator you won’t be left approximating but you’ll be able to determine exactly how much bias is needed for your quilt or sewing project and also how much fabric is needed to create that continuous bias strip needed to finish your project.
-This way you will not end up buying too much or too little fabric when going to the fabric store.
+So with this cool bias tape tape calculator you won’t be left approximating but you’ll be able to determine exactly how much bias is needed for the piece of fabric you’re working with for a quilt or sewing project and also how much fabric is needed to create that continuous bias strip needed to finish your project.
+This way you won’t end up buying too much or too little fabric when going to the fabric store.

 I totally understand how this math thing seems like such a bugger but honestly, sewing and quilting require a great deal of math so we better get used to the idea, learn this bias calculator by heart and simply move over!
 Sewing will be so much more enjoyable once you get pass this point.